nelso0/barbotine-arbitrage-bot/README.md

 ## Features

-* Compatible with almost any exchange (all [ccxt](https://github.com/ccxt/ccxt) exchanges).
+* Compatible with all [ccxt](https://github.com/ccxt/ccxt) exchanges
-* Pre-calculates all future transactions fees to know the exact possible profit before all transactions
+* Look for oportunities on up to 30 simultaneous exchanges at the same time
-* Zero-risk (no speculation)
+* Rebalance system with balance simulation to ensure that all possible opportunities are taken into account
 * Full live tracking on Telegram and Discord webhooks
 * Permanent live rate display in the terminal